StefanoMilani/monitoringElders/README.md

 #### Gadgetbridge

-Gadgetbridge is an open source android application which allow you to connect your smartphone to the Amazfit Bip without using the vendor application.
+Gadgetbridge is an open source android application which allows you to connect your smartphone to the Amazfit Bip without using the vendor application.
 ###### Pros:
 * Open source
 * Compatible with several smart-watches
-* Implement most of the smartwatch functionalities
+* Implements most of the smartwatch functionalities
-* Update continuously
+* Updates continuously
 ###### Cons:

 * Support for Amazfit Bip not fully implemented